sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 <a name="Overview" />
 ## Overview ##

 Apps are at the center of the Windows 8 experience.
 They’re alive with activity and vibrant content.
-Users are immersed in your full-screen, Metro style apps, where they can focus on their content, rather than on the operating system.
+Users are immersed in your full-screen, Windows 8 Style UI apps, where they can focus on their content, rather than on the operating system.

-In this hands-on lab you will learn how to combine the fluency of Windows 8 applications with the power of Windows Azure: From a Windows Metro Style application, you will consume an ASP.NET MVC 4 Web API service published in Windows Azure Web Sites, and store your data in a Windows Azure SQL Database.
+In this hands-on lab you will learn how to combine the fluency of Windows 8 applications with the power of Windows Azure: From a Windows Windows 8 Style UI application, you will consume an ASP.NET MVC 4 Web API service published in Windows Azure Web Sites, and store your data in a Windows Azure SQL Database.
 In addition, you will learn how to configure the Windows Push Notification Services (WNS) in your app to send toast notifications from your service to all the registered clients.

 <a name="Objectives" />
 ### Objectives ###